Milparinka, New South Wales: History

-Gold was discovered in the 1870s and a rush commenced in 1880.
-The mostly-male population peaked at 3,000, with W.H.J.
+In 1880, a local Indigenous woman showed prospector James Evans gold nuggets lying on the surface of Mt Browne.
+Evans subsequently obtained 24 ounces of gold and a rush to the region commenced soon after.
+The mostly-male population of the Mt Browne goldfield at peaked at 3,000, with W.H.J.
 Slee being appointed the resident Goldfields Warden in January 1881.
 Cobb & Co coaches ran three times a week from Milparinka to Wilcannia on the Darling River (the closest settlement, as Broken Hill did not yet exist) and by August 1881 the official gold escort had carried about 10,000 ounces of gold from the field, not to mention that which went privately.

 In this arid region, water was so scarce that miners collected their gold by dry blowing.
 Water was selling for one shilling per bucket and dysentery was rife, until in September 1881, on the recommendation of W.H.J.
 Slee, the New South Wales government authorised the drilling of a well.
 In December 1881, the government well struck water at 140 feet, which caused great relief to all.

 At its height, Milparinka had a newspaper, a police office, a chemist shop, two butchers, a courthouse (1886), a school (1883), a hospital (1889) and four hotels.